 Our business exposes us to a risk of product liability claims that is inherent in the testing, manufacturing and marketing of medical devices.
 The medical device industry has historically been subject to extensive litigation over product liability claims.
-We have previously reported adverse events associated with the Lap-Band system, including as related to pregnant patients, and may be subject to product liability claims if our products cause, or appear to have caused, an injury.
+We may be subject to product liability claims if our products cause, or appear to have caused, an injury.
 Claims may be made by consumers, healthcare providers, third-party strategic collaborators or others selling our products.